 Do you feel you are at a stage where you need some cool surf kit?
 Check out these two Northumberland surf shops which sell everything from boards to wetsuits!

-While some of you surf, here are some beachy ideas to keep the others in the party entertained…
+While some of you surf, here are some beachy ideas to keep the others entertained…

 - Sandcastle competitions.